EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 disclosure of one memo to a DCAA auditor, and we think the government is, in this respect, on firmer ground.
-It will be recalled that Company does not dispute the disclosure but denies its voluntariness, claiming it was inadvertent --- "a bureaucratic error."
+It will be recalled that Company does not dispute the disclosure but denies its voluntariness, claiming it was inadvertent---"a bureaucratic error."
 The district court found otherwise, but we do not think it matters whether the waiver is labeled "voluntary" or "inadvertent" and thus do not find it necessary to consider appellant's claim that the CAO should have been permitted to